 All neurosurgery subinterns are required to attend regularly scheduled conferences and to give a 10-minute talk at a conference during their tenure here.

-There will be one instructional suturing and knot-tying clinic scheduled during your rotation.
-Please use it as an opportunity to practice, learn, and ask about different suturing techniques.
 If you would like to practice suturing before you start your subinternship, Ethicon offers free practice kits to medical students.